moemoechu/tabby-highlight/README.md

 ### Replace

 This feature is just for **FUN**, the replace rule only affect content displayed, does not change the real content.
+The input string will be proceed from the top pattern to the end pattern.

 ### **Warning**